KeRNeLith/Here/src/Here/Maybe/README.md

 });
 ```

-Here is an example with the `If` (has value), but there is also the `IfElse` that allows you to handle the case the Maybe has no value.
+Here is an example with the `If` (has value), but there is also the `IfElse` that allows you to handle the case the Maybe has no value, and many others.

 ### Unwrapping value

 #### Extensions

 After having wrapped a value you can also safely unwrap it.
-For this you have multiple methods using the `Or` operator.
+For this you have multiple methods, for example by using the `Or` operator.
 You will be able unwrap with a default value or a factory method like:

 ```csharp